7kfpun/atom-finance-cn/README.md

 ## Financial data from Money 163 (網易財經)

 This plugin supports all exchanges and markets that Money 163 covers.

+- For Hong Kong stock exchange, ticker should start with "hk":
+  - hkHSI for Hang Seng Index
+  - hkHSCEI for Hang Seng China Enterprises Index
+  - hk00005 for HSBC
+- For Shanghai stock exchange, ticker should start with "0":
+  - 0000001 for SSE Composite Index
+  - 0601318 for Ping An
+- For Shenzhen stock exchange, ticker should start with "1":
+  - 1399001 for SZSE Component Index
+  - 1002594 for BYD Co Ltd

 #### QuoteProperty